-- The distinctions between multiple projects in programs and multiple projects serving different owners
+- Learn the distinctions between multiple projects in programs and multiple projects serving different owners

-- The process for identifying stakeholder objectives as well as project objectives
+- Learn the process for identifying stakeholder objectives as well as project objectives

-- The means to leverage objectives from one project into the next to create a true environment where it’s possible to work “smarter, not harder”
+- Have the means to leverage objectives from one project into the next to create a true environment where it’s possible to work “smarter, not harder”

-- The mechanics of building smarter WBS that can be leveraged from one project to the next and that will allow for cross-project analyses
+- Understand the mechanics of building smarter WBS that can be leveraged from one project to the next and allow for cross-project analyses

-- The keys to setting priorities and communicating them within the organization
+- Learn the keys to setting priorities and communicating them within the organization

-- Ongoing 24-hour e-mail support after the workshop to ensure you have the coaching necessary to make the learning real within your projects
+- Have ongoing 24-hour e-mail support after the seminar to ensure they have the coaching necessary to make the learning real within their projects

 PDU Allocation Table

 |PMI-ACP / Agile*||0||2||4||6.00|